bulletnoid/StaggeredGridView/README.md

 * You have to determine the dimension of each child view in the widget before the parent the child.measure()

-  This is because the after the child is first time added to the parent widget, its size can not be changed later, otherwise it may cause gird misalign as you may have seen in [maurycyw/StaggeredGridView][1]. eg. When you display pictures in the widget, and the pictures are loaded from network.
+  This is because the after the child is first time added to the parent widget, its size can not be changed later, otherwise it may cause gird misalign as you may have seen in [maurycyw/StaggeredGridView][1].

+  eg. You want to display pictures in the widget, and the pictures are loaded from network.
-  If you set your picture container to WRAP_CONTENT, the size of the pic container may change after the picture is loaded, and this change can cause gird misalige.
+  If you set your picture container to WRAP_CONTENT, the size of the pic container may change after the picture is loaded, and this can cause gird misalige.
   Unfortunately, the current methodology has nothing to do to fix this.
-  Instead, you ou must let this widget know the size of each child before the picture is actually downloaded.
+  Instead, you can let this widget know the size of each child before the picture is actually downloaded.
   You can do this by overwrite the onMeasure() method of the child.

 * Load more is lazy